mesfind/ml-physical/_episodes/06-advanced-techniques.md

 ~~~
-((2279, 4, 1), (2279, 1))
+((2277, 6, 1), (2277, 1))
 ~~~
 {: .output}

 The arrays `X` and `y` store these windows and targets, respectively, and are converted to NumPy arrays for efficient computation.

-By setting `seq_length = 4`, we generate sequences where each input sequence consists of four time steps, and the corresponding target is the value immediately following this sequence.
+By setting `seq_length = 6`, we generate sequences length of 6 with offset 1 where each input sequence consists of six time steps, and the corresponding target is the value immediately following this sequence.

 This preprocessing step prepares the data for the LSTM network, enabling it to learn from the sequential patterns in the time series and predict future \\(CO_2\\) levels based on past observations.